waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Contingency:** While `pathfinder_v3` is being fixed, use `manual_path_planner` for simple routes and `maze_solver` for complex mazes.

 ### B. Agent Development Log & Status
-*   **Tool Debugger Agent (Under Review):** Has repeatedly failed to identify the root cause of the pathfinder's bugs.
-Requires review and potential redesign.
+*   **Tool Debugger Agent v2 (Active):** A new, more specialized agent created to diagnose and fix pathfinding scripts.
+Successfully identified and helped correct bugs in `manual_path_planner`.

 ## VI.
 Open Hypotheses & Tests